-From the Waterloo Regional Block Parent® Program regarding the COVID-19 crisis
+From the Waterloo Regional Block Parent® Program regarding the on-going COVID-19 crisis

 Dear Block Parents and Volunteers of the Block Parent Program